Our Books

 A Novella and six short stories.

-The title story is a novella and follows two young men on the trail of a 9th century monk at the monastic of Killamery who claimed to have travelled to another parallel universe where he was married.
-The Abbot is not impressed.
+The Secret of Killamery: two young men go on the trail of a 9th century monk who claimed to have travelled to a parallel universe.

 The Kyiv War Museum: the attendant is the image of Putin.
 Who is this man?

-An Invasion is Announced takes us back to Emergency, the period of WW2 in Ireland.
-One day in 1940 word came down to Clonmel that a German invasion was expected the following day – which would be the monthly Fair Day.
+An Invasion is Announced: In 1940, Clonmel was notified that a German invasion was expected the next day – the Fair Day.
 What to do?

-The Strange Case of Timmy O’Neill: A teenager decides to ignore the legends and swim across Bay Lough – only to be dragged under.
-But by whom? and where to?
+The Strange Case of Timmy O’Neill: A teenager ignores the legend and swims across Bay Lough – only to be dragged under.
+Where to?

-Butter: Two young ladies find a novel way around butter rationing during WW2
+Butter: Two young ladies find a way around butter rationing during WW2

-Mikey: He grows up a no-hoper but dancing a jig to some pan-pipes players in the street leads him to Lake Titicaca high in the Andes where he finds the answer to his ‘severe communication disorder’.
+Mikey: He grows up a no-hoper but dancing a jig to the pan-pipes leads him to Lake Titicaca high in the Andes where he finds a cure for his ‘severe communication disorder’.

-The Reluctant Informer just wants to do his civic duty but to his horror is branded an informer.
+The Reluctant Informer does his civic duty only to be branded an informer.

 He was reprimanded by Bishop Grimes for his expressed nationalist views.